visidata/visidata.org/site/blog/2024/introducing-guides.md

 - [Mastodon](https://fosstodon.org/@saulpw) for bonus tips and trivia and related projects.
 - [Patreon](https://patreon.com/saulpw) for updates and data games and text art, with various support tiers.
-- [Saulville](https://visidata.org/chat) (Discord server) and Saul's occasional office hours, for community interaction.
+- [Saulville](https://visidata.org/chat) (Discord server) and occasional office hours, for community interaction.

 ## Whew, that's a lot!